What: A 3-day I-Corps™ Bio-Entrepreneurship Workshop, including BIO 2017 exhibition access

 Selection Criteria: Participants will be selected by the organizers based on a complete online application received by the deadline, the applicants’ research background, lack of previous technology transfer training, and a desire to learn about biotechnology commercialization.
 Selection decisions will be made by mid-May so that workshop participants can make travel arrangements.
 Applicants will be notified of selection decisions by email.

 Applicants do NOT need previous commercialization experience, a developed venture concept, or any intellectual property in hand.
 This workshop is designed specifically for curious researchers and nascent academic entrepreneurs.
 The workshop will be based on infectious disease-related problems supplied by the organizers, not ideas provided by the participants.
-This workshop is probably not as useful to researchers who already have started down a commercialization pathway (filed provisional patent application, licensed IP, received SBIR funding, etc.); we suggest applying for short courses offered by I-Corps Sites and Nodes nationwide instead.
+This workshop will not be useful to researchers who already have started down a commercialization pathway (filed provisional patent application, licensed IP, received SBIR funding, etc.); we suggest they apply for courses offered by I-Corps Sites and Nodes nationwide instead.

-If you have questions about the workshop, your eligibility, or the application and selection process, contact CSU I-Corps (email@example.com) or call CSUPERB (619-594-2822).
+If you have questions about the workshop or the application and selection process, contact CSU I-Corps (email@example.com) or call the CSUPERB program office (619-594-2822).

 ABRCMS (American Society for Microbiology), Biocom Institute, California Life Sciences Institute, CSU I-Corps™ and The EE Just Life Sciences Society have partnered for the first time to offer a Bio-Entrepreneurship Workshop during the Biotechnology International Conference (BIO 2017) in San Diego, California.
 This pilot workshop is funded by an Inclusive Entrepreneurship supplemental award from the National Science Foundation and supported by the Biotechnology Innovation Organization (BIO).